jhwangit128/project2/README.md

 ## MEOW

-+ This app allows users to search for cat's behavior problems and how to solve them.
++ This app allows users to learn information about common cat behavior problems and how to solve them.

-+ It also has a online store with products for cats who have behavior issues.
++ It also has an online store with products that can help cats to live a happy life.

 + Users can interact with each other by joining app's community page where they can write messages and upload their pictures.